mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/choose-infrastructure/pre-provisioned/prerequisites/index.md

 ## Worker nodes

-You should have at least four worker nodes.
+For Enterprise, the recommendation is at least four worker nodes.
+Essential, however, only requires one worker node.
 The specific number of worker nodes required for your environment can vary depending on the cluster workload and size of the nodes.
+(See below for minimal suggested requirements)

 Each worker node should have at least: